 FiberMax crane pads perform like steel crane mats and outrigger pads thanks to DICA’s advanced engineering.
 The combination of internal Bi-directional I-beams combined with a thick fiberglass laminate surface results in a mat with incredible strength and rigidity.
 This strength has been proven through extensive physical testing, FEA modeling and most importantly in the field.

 Are you ready to start saving on your transportation costs?

-See the following link to learn more about how FiberMax® crane pads will outperform steel crane pads by improving your bottom line and streamlining your mobilization process.
+See the following link to learn more about how FiberMax® crane pads will outperform steel crane mats and outrigger pads by improving your bottom line and streamlining your mobilization process.